Universal level statistics of the out-of-time-ordered operator: Universal statistics of the Lyapunovian

-While the former (GUE) result is natural, the $\beta=3$ ensemble for every second level of the Lyapunovian results from the combination of its intrinsic structure and the filtering algorithm.
-However, it is still general -- the same statistical properties can be found for next-nearest-neighbor level spacing in the bulk of the spectra of positive-definite matrices that are the squares (or logarithms of squares) of Hermitian random matrices from GUE.
+While the former (GUE) result is natural, the $\beta=3$ ensemble for every second level of the Lyapunovian results from the combination of the operator's intrinsic structure and the filtering algorithm.
+However, it is still general -- the same statistical properties can be found for next-nearest-neighbor level spacing in the bulk of the spectra of positive-definite matrices of the form $M^2$ (or $\ln M^2$), where $M$ is an Hermitian random matrix drawn from GUE.
 This argument suggests that for all odd powers $2n-1$, the bulk level statistics of $\hat{C}^{(2n-1)}(t\neq0)$ should correspond to GUE, and for all even powers $2n$, the bulk level statistics for every second level of $\hat{C}^{(2n)}(t\neq0)$ should correspond to the Gaussian ensemble with $\beta=3$.
-We have verified that it is indeed the case for $k=1, 2, 3, \mbox{ and } 4$.
+We have verified that it is indeed the case for $k=1,2,3,\mbox{and }4$.

+We stress that in integrable models, the spectral structure of the Lyapunovian-type operators is drastically different from that in the non-integrable ones.
+There are multiple degeneracies in the Lyapunov-operator spectra in the integrable case, and the corresponding level-spacing distributions of the operators $\hat{\Lambda}_1$ and $\hat{\Lambda}$ are thus very tightly peaked around zero and are generally not even well defined, because the unfolding procedure cannot be performed.
+We checked it specifically for a circular billiard, a rectangular billiard, and for a 1D particle-in-a-box model (semi-analytically).
+In all these cases, the level repulsion is absent, and most of the Lyapunovian eigenstates are (quasi)degenerate.
+So, one can readily distinguish such systems from the chaotic ones.